nabeelvalley/docs/content/docs/rust/intro.md

 Race conditions occur when the following behaviors occur:

-- Two o more pointers access the same data at the same time
+- Two or more pointers access the same data at the same time
 - At least one of the pointers is being used to write to the data
 - There's no mechanism to synchronize access to the data